mahaley22/Uncertainty-Sampling/index.md

 So we all know the saying: all models are wrong, but some are useful.
 Raw accuracy using a single metric is usually not the only measure of a model.
 So how else can a model be useful?

 No matter how accurate or *good* one's model is, not only will there will always be things like data drift, concept drift, or simply generalization issues on things the model hasn't seen or tested for before (see checklist paper).
-As in other types of software, how does CI/CD and maintenance come in, and how does a model help/hinder that?
+As in other types of software engineering practice (SDLC), how does CI/CD and and exception monitoring in production be done with NN models?

 Active Learning comes in to answer some of these questions: How do we optimize for humans in the loop?
 How much hand-labeled training do you need up front and on an ongoing basis?
 F which outputs should a human have a look at outputs for possible correction and training?
 Active Learning has a lot of tools in the toolkit for sampling and iterating, both from data within the models and outside them.
 This notebook looks at 3 in-model metrics.